FreeCAD/FreeCAD_Conda/instruction.md

 - if you do not want anaconda to be the default python open the ~/.bashrc and edit the new line:
     -from this: __export PATH="path_to_anaconda/bin:$PATH"__
     -to this: __alias initConda='export PATH="path_to_anaconda/bin:$PATH" '__
-    this way anaconda isn't perpended by default.
+    this way conda isn't perpended by default.
 As soon as you call "initConda" python will be the anaconda version.